pawel-czarnecki/azure-docker/README.md

 # Install the latest python version from the repository
 FROM python

-# Create appication directory
+# Set appication directory
 WORKDIR /app

-# Move all application files to docker directory
+# Move all application files into the container
 COPY app /app

 # Install all dependencies
 RUN pip install -r requirements.txt

-# Listen network port
+# Make port 8080 available to the world outside this container
 EXPOSE 8080

 # Execute the command when running image